Marion County, Georgia: Education

 The Marion County School District is the only school district in the county.
 It contains a primary school and a secondary school that serve students from preschool to grade 12.

 Politics

+As of the 2020s, Marion County is a Republican stronghold, voting 64.84% for Donald Trump in 2024.
 As with most Solid South counties, Marion County was dominated by the Democratic Party presidential level until 1964.
 Starting with the 2000s, the county has become consistently Republican at the presidential level, though by smaller margins than many rural counties in Georgia.